 Details

-...)` which as its first argument takes an `estimate` object and and wit
+The function test should be a function function(object, index, ...) which as its first argument takes an estimate object and with

 reference to the above mentioned ellipsis arguments).